ONDC-Official/ONDC-FIS-Specifications/README.md

 These specifications are to enable ONDC Network Participants to expose or consume financial services on ONDC.

-ONDC mobility specification is an adaptation of [beckn financial specifications](https://github.com/beckn/financial-services).
+ONDC FIS specification is an adaptation of [beckn financial specifications](https://github.com/beckn/financial-services).

 These specifications will be released in multiple phases enabling different use case and enhancements.